delormev/r-db-manager/README.md

-# Postgres connection manager for R
+# Database connection manager for R

 ## rpgmanager package

-This package aims to simplify the way you can connect to Postgres databases by using a system of aliases.
+This package aims to simplify the way you can connect to databases by using a system of aliases.
+Postgres and Mysql databases are supported for now, with additional support coming in the next few months...

 After the user has set up a list of aliases corresponding to a set of hostname / port / database / username, this package lets you easily connect to and run queries against that database using the aliases.